top of page

 At the Frenchman's bakery, everything is baked fresh daily.

-All the breads are sourdough made in the traditional French way, with a long and slow fermentation, using only 4 basic ingredients – flour, water, leaven, and a little bit of salt.
-We think it is the best way, and we frankly don't know any other way!
+All the breads are sourdough made in the traditional French way, with a long and slow fermentation, using only 4 basic ingredients – flour, water, leaven, and salt.

 A visit to the Frenchman's bakery is an experience to be savored.
 Simply take a bite of our signature bread or viennoiseries, and you will be transported to France!
 Look around at the communal table and panoramic terrasse, and you will know that you're in the High Peaks, the most wonderful place in the world.
 Simply take another bite, and so on...